-The new service provided by lime bike offers an eco-friendly transport option to those still working in the area.
+A new service in Salford will offer an eco-friendly transport option to those still working in Media City.

 — Andy (@Lets_getcycling) February 22, 2021

 Harry Gray, 25 year-old member of Walk Ride Salford Central, said: “I think adding e-scooters to people’s transport options will benefit us all.
 Having the option to hire a scooter instead of driving will help reduce congestion and pollution.

 “They will eventually be legal in cycle lanes too, so will complement the expanding cycle lane network the council is building in Salford.”